 What else comes out?
 A habit of double checking the bathroom door is locked a million times before you change to ensure no one can accidentally walk in on you and see your sparkly little secret.

-8. Those fancy scented soaps and body scrubs aren't touching your boobs any time soon.
+8. Those fancy scented soaps and body scrubs aren't touching your chest any time soon.

 Even after they're healed, your piercings just aren't as keen on that lavender-scented body scrub as you are.
 You learn very quickly that fancy bath products are best for the parts of your body without tiny rods of metal through them.